 The word genotype refers to the sum total of all the genes a person inherits.
 The word phenotype refers to the features that are actually expressed.
 Look in the mirror.
 What do you see, your genotype or your phenotype?
 What determines whether or not genes are expressed?
 Because genes are inherited in pairs on the chromosomes, we may receive either the same version of a gene from our mother and father, that is, be homozygous for that characteristic the gene influences.
 If we receive a different version of the gene from each parent, that is referred to as heterozygous.
 In the homozygous situation we will display that characteristic.
 It is in the heterozygous condition that it becomes clear that not all genes are created equal.
 Some genes are dominant, meaning they express themselves in the phenotype even when paired with a different version of the gene, while their silent partner is called recessive.
 Recessive genes express themselves only when paired with a similar version gene.
-Geneticists refer to different versions of a gene as alleles.
-Some dominant traits include having facial dimples, curly hair, normal vision, and dark hair.
+Geneticists refer to different version, and dark hair.
 Some recessive traits include red hair, being nearsighted, and straight hair.